 Embroidery!
 Again!
 Apologies if this is a little too niche for you but I really wanted to write something about embroidery on transparent fabric as when I wanted to move into it, there was a grand total of about 0 articles online that I could find.
+Blog articles, that is.
+However, I found a site with custom embroidery patches, which was a big help.

 So in the hope of encouraging and helping others, here is what I’ve discovered by doing a lot of embroidery on transparent fabric over the past few months.
 I can’t help but love how it looks – floating florals are my fave.
 Plus it does mean that I have to slow down and really work on the embroidery to get it right.
 So here are some tips for embroidery on transparent fabric…